shaiwart/Image-compression/README.md

     - if image-size > max-size :
         - reduce image-quality by 0.01% each time.
         - keep reducing in loop until image-size <= max-size.
-    - if image-size < min-size :
+    - if image-size < min-size : 🟡
         - increase the image-w-h by 5% in loop and check image-size each time. (we can do this because max-w-h is not given.)(maintaining the aspect ratio)
     - if image-size > min-size & image-size < max-size :
         - For now do nothing.
         - later: try to improve the quality/size of the image.
 Try to bring the image-size more towards max-size.
     (image-size should be around 3-4% less than the max-size.
-Because after downloading your device(phone,laptop etc) increases the file-size a little)
+Because after downloading your device(phone,laptop etc) increases the file-size a little.
+That's why I'm comparing the resized-image-size with 95% of max-size)

-## If only max-w & max-h is given (min is not given):
+## If only max-w & max-h is given (min is not given): ✅
-    - min-w-h is taken as 5px.
+    - min-w-h is taken as 20px.
     - set image-w-h to max-w-h.
     - now check image-size.
     - If image-size > max-size :
         - reduce image-quality by 0.01% each time.